-If you ask for a Level 1 Appeal on time, the Quality Improvement Organization reviews your appeal and decides whether to change the decision made by our plan.
+During a Level 1 Appeal, the Quality Improvement Organization reviews your appeal and decides whether to change the decision made by our plan.

 Step 1: Make your Level 1 Appeal: contact the Quality Improvement Organization for your state and ask for a review.
 You must act quickly.